OdinMeng/data-preprocessing-2024/pipeline.md

     - This might cause a light skew on small ages in the Age variable.
 Need to confirm by rechecking its histogram after outlier omission.
 - Education Level: Significative prevalence on "Master" and "Undergraduate" and 29 missing variables
 - Family History: slight prevalence of heart disease
+    - Missing values can represent patients which effectively do not have history of diseases
 - Gender: nothing of note
 - Insurance coverage: missing values and a significative prevalence of people without insurance coverage.
 Excluding them, the variable has a slight right-skew
 - Insurance provider: there are some missing variables, the distribution seems to be more or less uniform